Welcome to UWA Cyber Security

 - a denial of service condition against data, network or computer

 - misuse of service, systems or information

-- presence of a virus or spyware or any other malicious program, including alerts from your antivirus software that your computer may have malware
+- presence of a virus or other malicious program, including alerts from your antivirus software that your computer may have malware

 - sudden appearance of unexpected/unusual programs